 a woman whose careworn countenance and attenuated frame excited the commiseration of all present,

-and Hurcomb, seeing her forlorn expression, and recalling the distressing scene he had witnessed in Carlisle Mews, announced that he had decided not to proceed with the prosecution.
+and Hurcomb, seeing her forlorn expression and recalling the distressing scene he had witnessed in Carlisle Mews, announced that he had decided not to proceed with the prosecution.
 Maria Robinson, he was convinced, had been driven to thieving by her state of distress.

-Rawlinson was taken aback, and put it to Hurcomb that a woman with money in her pocket, and pork in her basket, was not exactly in distress.
-In reply Hurcomb gave an account of his visit to the prisoner’s family, at which the magistrate congratulated him on his generosity, and said that he, John Rawlinson, was not inclined to interfere with his decision.
+Rawlinson was taken aback and put it to Hurcomb that a woman with money in her pocket and pork in her basket was not exactly in distress.
+In reply Hurcomb gave an account of his visit to the prisoner’s family, at which the magistrate congratulated him on his generosity and said that he, John Rawlinson, was not inclined to interfere with his decision.

 The noble Edward Hurcomb carried on trading in William Street, although after a few years he moved his shop down to Borough.
-Thereafter he worked as a delivery man, and in time he moved back north of the river, living with his second wife, Mary, and their children first in Hammersmith and then in Kensington.
-He died in 1867 at the age of fifty-four, and was buried in a common grave in Brompton Cemetery.
+Thereafter he worked as a delivery man.
+In time he moved back north of the river, living with his second wife, Mary, and their children first in Hammersmith and then in Kensington.
+He died in 1867 at the age of fifty-four and was buried in a common grave in Brompton Cemetery.